hajimen/p2ppcb_software/p2ppcb_parts_resolver/ReadMe.md

 **p2ppcb_parts_resolver** is a Python library for P2PPCB Composer F360.

 p2ppcb_parts_resolver is independent from Autodesk Fusion 360 (F360), but designed to be used in it.
-This is mainly for debugging, but good for porting of P2PPCB Composer F360 to other 3D CADs.
+The independency is mainly for debugging, and good for porting of P2PPCB Composer F360 to other 3D CADs.

 p2ppcb_parts_resolver resolves the design files' names, the part parameter set, and the specifier of the parts of a key.
 The key is represented in a KLE file and annotated by a part description set.